Clement1103/technical_test_arcascience/ontology_project/README.md

 ```
 The parameters are the same as in the previous section.

 Using both Swagger and Curl, the responses obtained correspond to the ontology for the selected entity.
+An error message is displayed if the input label name does not match any entity in the CSV.

 ---